Birch Hill, Central Hawke's Bay

 Check-out is by 11am on the day of departure.

 Birch Hill is one of our dog friendly campsites.
-Dogs must be vaccinated, well behaved and calm around farm animals.
+But it is a 'restricted dog zone' which means that dogs must be up to date with vaccinations and wormed with Praziquantel, well behaved and calm around farm animals.
 The campsite is fully fenced with post & wire fencing.

 TENTS & BED LAYOUT